Akshatverma79/daily-cpp-github-automation/README.md

 ## 📖 Overview
 This repository serves as an **automated daily learning log** for Data Structures and Algorithms (DSA) in C++.

 It leverages **GitHub Actions** and **Google's Gemini AI** to generate concise, high-quality study notes, code snippets, and explanations for various DSA topics.
-The system automatically commits these updates to the repository multiple times a day, maintaining an active and consistent contribution graph.
+The system automatically commits these updates to the repository twice a day, maintaining an active and consistent contribution graph.

 ## ⚙️ How It Works
-The automation pipeline runs on a scheduled cron job (5 times daily) and performs the following steps:
+The automation pipeline runs on a scheduled cron job (**2 times daily**) and performs the following steps:

 1.  **Topic Selection:** The script reads a `progress.json` file to pick the next topic from a curated DSA roadmap (e.g., *Arrays, Linked Lists, DP, Graphs*).
 2.  **AI Generation:** It sends a prompt to the **Gemini 2.5 Flash API**, requesting a definition, importance, and a C++ code example for the topic.